The Brown Model of Executive Function Impairments in ADHD.

 Effort: regulating alertness, sustaining effort, and processing speed.
 Many with ADHD report they can perform short-term projects well, but have much more difficulty with sustained effort over longer periods of time.
 They also find it difficult to complete tasks on time, especially when required to do expository writing.
 Many also experience chronic difficulty regulating sleep and alertness.
 Often they stay up too late because they can’t shut their head off.
 Once asleep, they often sleep like dead people and have a big problem getting up in the morning.

 Emotion: managing frustration and modulating emotions.
-Although DSM-IV does not recognize any symptoms related to the management of emotion as an aspect of ADHD, many with this disorder describe chronic difficulties managing frustration, anger, worry, disappointment, desire, and other emotions.
+Although the DSM-5 does not recognize any symptoms related to the management of emotion as an aspect of ADHD, many with this disorder describe chronic difficulties managing frustration, anger, worry, disappointment, desire, and other emotions.
 They speak as though these emotions, when experienced, take over their thinking as a computer virus invades a computer, making it impossible for them give attention to anything else.
 They find it very difficult to get the emotion into perspective, to put it to the back of their mind, and to get on with what they need to do.

 Memory: utilizing working memory and accessing recall.
 Very often, people with ADHD will report that they have adequate or exceptional memory for things that happened long ago, but great difficulty in being able to remember where they just put something, what someone just said to them, or what they were about to say.
 They may describe difficulty holding one or several things “on line” while attending to other tasks.
 In addition, persons with ADHD often complain that they cannot pull out of memory information they have learned when they need it.